rgbkrk/architectures/web-app/README.md

 ## Specification

+### DNS
-- 1 Cloud DNS domain and multiple records
+- DNS domain entry for website (if given)
+- "A" record that points to LB IPv4

+### Load Balancer
-- 1 Cloud Load Balancer with ``WEIGHTED_LEAST_CONNECTIONS`` algorithm.
+- 1 Cloud Load Balancer with `ROUND_ROBIN` algorithm, `HTTP` protocol, listening on port 80.

-- 1 private network
-- 1 security group
+### Auto Scale
-- 3 Cloud Server instances with the following spec:
+- 1 group with the following server configuration:
-  - 2GB performance flavor
+ - 1GB performance (`performance1-1`) flavor
-  - Ubuntu 14.04 image with monitoring agent installed
+ - Customized Ubuntu 15.04 image
-  - Located inside private network
-  - Assigned to the security group
-- 1 Cloud Database instance
-- 1 Auto Scale group with scale up and scale down policies, including webhooks
-- Cloud Monitoring notifications and alarms
+ - keypair associated with whatever host is deploying The group has a cooldown of 60 seconds; min entities of 2 and max of 10.

+- "up" scaling policy that increases the group pool by +1, with a cooldown of 60 seconds.
+It is `webhook` type, and is associated with a cloud monitoring alarm.

+- "down" scaling policy that decreases the group pool by 1, with a cooldown of 60 seconds.
+It is `webhook` type, and is associated with a cloud monitoring alarm.

+### Monitoring
+- Each server in the Auto Scale group is based on a server image that has the rackspace-monitoring-agent binary pre-installed and configured.
+This is achieved by a configuration playbook.
+- Each entity has basic checks that test CPU, memory, disk space, and load.
+- All checks are associated with a global notification policy.
+- The notification policy has two key notifications: `CRITICAL` is associated with the Auto Scale "up" policy; `OK` is associated with the Auto Scale "down" policy.

+### Databases
+- 2GB database instance, with a `wordpress` database and `wordpress` user.

 ## Notes